 Marvel’s First Family celebrates Thanksgiving on the cover to Fantastic Four #564 (April 2009) by Bryan Hitch.
 I’m sure that, among the various things for which the Invisible Woman is thankful for this year, it’s that Reed Richards opted to slice up the turkey in the traditional manner, as opposed to inventing an Atomic Powered Turkey Carver which would have undoubtedly blown the roof off of the Baxter Building.

 Let’s close things out with the cover to Betty #119 (Jan 2003) by Stan Goldberg & Bob Smith, which has the gang from Riverdale celebrating Thanksgiving, complete with Reggie Mantle’s usual snarky comments.
-I’m not completely certain if this cover is a specific homage to Rockwell, but it is certainly close enough.
+I’m not absolutely certain if this cover is a specific homage to Rockwell, but it is certainly close enough.
 In any case, Archie Comics too often falls under the radar, which is too bad, since they have some really great art.